jeffreyadams/atlasofliegroups-docs/tutorial/video_4A/general_reps_sp4r.rst

 This is the cuspidal data of the representation with parameter ``p``.
-That is, :math:`P` is a real parabolic subgroup, ``sigma`` is a discrete series representation of the Levifactor :math:`M` and the standard representation
+That is, :math:`P` is a real parabolic subgroup, ``sigma`` is a discrete series representation of the Levi factor :math:`M` of :math:`P` and the standard representation

 .. math:: I(p)=Ind_P ^G (\sigma \otimes \nu)